Grapes

 Overview of Primary Regions Where It's Grown

-• Bordeaux, France: Often considered the birthplace of Cabernet Sauvignon, Bordeaux's Left Bank, particularly appellations like Pauillac and Margaux, produce wines renowned for their depth, structure, and aging potential.
+• Bordeaux, France: Often considered the original Cabernet Sauvignon region, Bordeaux's Left Bank, particularly appellations like Pauillac and Margaux, produce wines renowned for their depth, structure, and aging potential.

 • Napa Valley, USA: A crown jewel of California's wine country, Napa's warm climate and varied soils have resulted in Cabernet Sauvignon wines that are ripe, opulent, and often with a higher alcohol content compared to their European counterparts.